Messengers

 Instant Messaging systems we use everyday like Whatsapp or Telegram are very useful, but I would like to criticize them anyway.
 Most of the problems they have stem from the fact that they are controlled by a single entity:

-After having recommended it several years ago to my friends, I let go of Telegram: It's one of the only one that doesn't encrypt messages end-to-end by default.
+It's been a long time I stopped using anything that Meta offers (Whatsapp and Facebook Messenger), since it's not hard to convince oneself that it's one of the worst company around (and funnily one of the most successful).
+And after having recommended it several years ago to my friends, I let go of Telegram: It's one of the only one that doesn't encrypt messages end-to-end by default.
 Plus, its source code is closed, which makes it a messenger that's not reasonable to use.

 The only popular messenger that I use now is Signal.
 It has problems but it's open source and is operated by the Signal Technology Foundation, a nonprofit charity (funny how big a difference that makes).
 One big drawback is that you support Signal's contractors by using it, which happens to be AWS (Amazon Web Services)1.

-It has to be said that they have the great benefit of being popular and easy to use, but to me that's not enough on its own to justify their use.
+It has to be said that they have the great benefit of being popular and easy to use, but to me that's not enough on its own to justify their unconditional use.
 That's why I use decentralized messengers as well:

 Aren't you making your life harder by using only Signal and such?

-That's right :o)
+That's right :]

 Footnotes: